-Plate 123: Traditional hay store made using Plate 124: Community stores full of hay as locally available materials strategic conserved feed
+Plate 123: Traditional hay store made using locally available materials Plate 124: Community stores full of hay as

 Standing hay

 Standing hay is one of the oldest practices, which is very much like the dry season preserved grazing varies under the traditional pastoral communities grazing plan management.
 The practice basically keeps grass in the fields for use during critical periods.
 Traditionally, pastoralists of the IGAD region have been leaving dry season grazing areas as standing hays, and using traditional grazing resource governing systems and institutions, the practice has been working well in areas where this still works.